Kitware/CMake/Help/command/add_test.rst

   automatically be replaced by the location of the executable created at build time.

+  The command may be specified using :manual:`generator expressions <cmake-generator-expressions(7)>`.

 ``CONFIGURATIONS``
   Restrict execution of the test only to the named configurations.